Amina-Sagheer/InviteAutomator/README.md

 - Uses a template letter with placeholders.
 - Generates personalized invitation letters for each name.
 - Saves the generated letters to a specified output directory.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more information.